 You’ve definitely heard the terms water-resistant and waterproof before.
 You probably think these are interchangeable terms, but in reality, the terms are mean two completely different things.
-In marine textiles, this can make a world of difference in the quality, durability, and longevity in your boat’s fabrics including covers, enclosures, and furniture.
+It turns out not all boat seat vinyl is the same, and in marine textiles, this can make a world of difference in the quality, durability, and longevity in your boat’s fabrics including covers, enclosures, and furniture.

-- Expanded Vinyl: This material (also known as PVC - polyvinyl chloride) is commonly used in marine fabric upholstery like seats and cushions.
+Expanded Vinyl: This material (also known as PVC - polyvinyl chloride) is commonly used in marine fabric upholstery like boat seats and cushions.
 It resists mildew, mold, and can be coated with antimicrobial chemicals.
-It’s a cost-effective choice for marine fabrics, and can also be made waterproof.
+It’s a cost-effective choice for marine fabrics.

 Keep in mind, the type of textile you use for your boat’s upholstery and other onboard fabrics should be designed to last and withstand the elements.
 When you choose your marine fabric, also consider what type of water you sail on: Fresh or Salt.
 This can help you choose the right material for your boat.
 Not all marine fabrics are created equally and doing your research can help you save in the long run on replacement and repair costs of textiles that don’t stand up to the rigors of use.